crownstone/bluenet-ios-lib/BluenetLocalizationLib.md

 If you do not use this method, the permission will be asked on calling any of the tracking iBeacon methods below.

+# User Location

+#### requestLocation() -> CLLocationCoordinate2D
+> This provides a very rough estimate of the users location.
+The location is cached for battery saving.
+This is accurate up to 3km radius (kCLLocationAccuracyThreeKilometers).

 # Tracking iBeacons